Kavita Singh Ongechi

 Singh (Ongechi) 's work is focused on exploring the role of social factors (education, poverty, stigma, and gender equality) in addition to the role of specific interventions and environmental factors on health outcomes.
 Much of her work is also focused on reaching the poorest and most vulnerable populations with interventions and evaluating national efforts to improve maternal and child health.
 Singh has several publications on the influence of gender equality and women's autonomy on health outcomes.
 She has also explored the role of poverty reduction efforts on child health outcomes and explored efforts to reach stigmatized groups with needed HIV interventions.

 Singh has evalauted national programs focused on implementing quality improvement methods in the effort to improve maternal and child health outcomes in Ghana and Ethiopia.
-She was also involved in an evaluation of the Safe Motherhood Initiative in Malawi and is involved in the evalution of an Alive and Thrive program in Nigeria.
-She is currently researching efforts to improve the implemention of interventions in low and middle income countries.
+She was also involved in an evaluation of the Safe Motherhood Initiative in Malawi.
+She is currently researching efforts to improve the measurement and implemention of maternal and newborninterventions in low and middle income countries.